justinmk/justinmk.github.io/content/post/2016-12-19-terminal-control.md

 ----------

-In this post we learned that "terminal programming" involves sending special codes to the same(!) component as user input/output.
+In this post we learned that "terminal programming" involves sending special codes to the same(!) pipe as regular output.
 Any tool such as `echo` or `printf` (or the file-writing capabilities of any programming language) can control, request, and configure the terminal.

 The details about the code sequences are documented in the xterm ctlseqs reference.
 Non-xterm terminals are mostly xterm-compatible, but also have their